asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 ### Estimation Procedure using Confidence Levels

-- We assume that the estimate of a story is normally distributed.
+- We assume that the estimate of a story is **normally distributed**.
 A potentially better candidate could be the log normal distribution, but let's keep it simple for now.
 - When you throw an estimate, pick a range.
-This range is not simply an "upper bound" and "lower bound", but it answers the question: "I'm 90% certain that it falls within $$x$$ and $$y$$".
+This range is not simply an "upper bound" and "lower bound", but it answers the question: **"I'm 90% certain that it falls within $$x$$ and $$y$$"**.
 We don't bother with the most likely estimate in this scenario (it might matter if we are using something other than a Gaussian distribution, but let's keep it simple).
-- Calculate $$\sigma$$ given confidence interval of 0.9 (Z-score is correspondingly 1.65).
+- Calculate the variance $$\sigma$$ given **confidence interval** of 0.9 (Z-score is correspondingly 1.65).
 Note that Confidence Interval is defined as $$\hat{X} \pm Z.\sigma $$.
 - Do this for each story.
 - Calculate the joint probability distribution of all the random variables (one per story).
 This is easy if we assume all the estimate distributions are Gaussian.
-If not, perform Monte Carlo simulations.
+If not, perform **Monte Carlo simulations**.
 This will give you a new normal distribution that represents the aggregate of all your estimate distributions.
-- Pick a range of estimates based on an acceptable confidence level.
+- Pick a range of estimates based on an **acceptable confidence level**.
 Alternatively, pick an acceptable range of estimates, record the confidence level, and acknowledge the risk.
 Communicate this range and the confidence with the client.
 - Negotiation with the client (or within the team) should happen around acceptable levels of uncertainty levels, not on modifying story estimates to fit a particular target.
 As long as all parties acknowledge the risk level, the uncertainty is explicitly communicated and may preempt the client coming back disappointed because the recorded effort exceeded a single number.

 See [this spreadsheet](https://docs.google.com/spreadsheets/d/1jBHwntpPI3QK5rM5yw5m2Gge9otgDf7pddNZs1sBZlw/edit?usp=sharing) for a sample calculation.
 In the diagram below, the normal distribution on the far right is the final distribution resulting from convolving all the story estimates (which are normal distributions themselves).
 The Y-axis has been scaled by 1000 for ease of visualisation.